sharkfinAI/sharkfinApp/README.md

 # 🦈 SharkFin — Your Local AI Agent : SharkFin v1.0.7

-Local-first AI Agentic automation for operators, founders, and power users.
+Local-first AI Agentic automation (inspired by OpenClaw) for operators, founders, and power users.

 SharkFin runs on your machine, executes real workflows, writes files, orchestrates multi-agent work, and improves itself with Forge.
 It is built for people who want an AI agent that produces work, not just chat output.